eddiePower/MyStop-UniAssignment/README.md

 <h1>MyStopMonitor - FIT 3027 Monash University Major Assignment by Eddie Power (c) 2014.
 ====================

-This is my main assignment for Monash FIT3027 in 2014.
+<p>This is my main assignment for Monash FIT3027 in 2014.
-It is a Public transport system alert application to help those people like me who fall asleep on the train, bus or tram and miss the stop they are ment to get off at.
+It is a Public transport system alert application to help those people like me who fall asleep on the train, bus or tram and miss the stop they are meant to get off at.
 This will send you an alert before you arrive at the station.
-How is this different to the normal iphone notification at location you ask, well this is built around the PTV or public transport network victoria data so the train or stop locations are already in the app you just need to search or look through the list to select your desired stoping location.
+How is this different to the normal iPhone notification at location you ask, well this is built around the PTV or public transport network Victoria data so the train or stop locations are already in the app you just need to search or look through the list to select your desired stoping location.</p>

-Refrences :
+References :
 ===========
 ACPReminder - App in background Notification Banner.
     - https://github.com/antoniocasero/ACPReminder